davidgasquez/handbook/Open Data.md

 	- Provide a declarative way of defining the datasets schema and other meta-properties like _relations_ or _tests_.
 	- Metadata is a first-class citizen.
 	- Git based approach collaboration.
 Revisions, tags, branches, issues, PRs, ...
 	- Support for non-dataset files in same place.
-Code, visualizations, pipeline, da
+Code, visualizations, pipelines, models, ...
 - **Reproducible and Verifiable**.
 People should be able to trust the final datasets without having to recompute them from scratch.
 Datasets are declarative and inmutable.
 They become [software defined assets](https://dagster.io/blog/software-defined-assets).
 	- Thanks to inmutability, you could move backwards in time and run transformations or queries on how the dataset was at a certain point in time.
 - **Permissionless**.
 Anyone should be able to add/update/fix datasets and metadata.
 GitHub style collaboration and curation.